CloudM-Migrate/documentation/Engineering-Reference/M365DestinationAO.md

 Provision any Sites that do not exist.

-Change Conditions: Disable to to provision Sharepoint sites.
+Change Conditions: Disable to not provision Sharepoint sites.

 ### Hybrid Environment <a name="hybridenv"></a>
 {: .no_toc }